Codecademy/docs/content/general/concepts/search-algorithms/search-algorithms.md

 ### Informed Search

 Informed search algorithms have information about the goal during the traversal.
-This allows the search to prioritize its expansion toward the goal state instead of exploring directions that may have a good cost but dont lead to the goal.
-By including extra rules that help us estimate how close we are to the goal, known as _heuristics_, Informed search algorithms can be more computationally efficient when searching for a path to the goal state.
+This allows the search to prioritize its expansion toward the goal state instead of exploring directions that may yield a favorable cost but don't lead to the goal, or global optimum.
+By including extra rules that aid in estimating the location of the goal, known as _heuristics_, informed search algorithms can be more computationally efficient when searching for a path to the goal state.

 ## Types of Search Algorithms